 There are many different reasons people might say they use cocaine including the desire to simply feel high, to improve their performance in some area of life, to enjoy the social experience that comes with it, or to self-medicate mental health issues such as depression or social anxiety.

-To answer this question in short, yes cocaine is addictive, although whether or not someone becomes addicted really depends on them as an individual.
 Some people may recreationally use cocaine many times and never become addicted, while for other people they may become addicted after using it only once.

 When people do become addicted to cocaine, it can lead to negative consequences throughout every aspect of their life including in their relationships, their jobs, and they will often experience financial and legal troubles.